Geralt of Rivia: Film and television

-Michał Żebrowski portrays Geralt in the 2001 Polish film adaptation, The Hexer.
-He continued the role in the television series of the same name that followed in 2002. Żebrowski also provides the dub voice of Cavill's Geralt in the Polish-language dub of Netflix's TV adaptation.
+Michał Żebrowski portrays Geralt in the 2001 Polish film adaptation, The Hexer, and the television series of the same name that followed in 2002. Żebrowski also provides the dub voice of Cavill's Geralt in the Polish-language dub of Netflix's TV adaptation.

-Henry Cavill portrays Geralt in the Netflix television series The Witcher, the first season of which was released in December 2019.
+Henry Cavill portrays Geralt in the first three seasons of the Netflix television series The Witcher, the first season of which was released in December 2019.
 Sapkowski served as a creative consultant on the project.
-Starting with season 4, the role will be recast, with Liam Hemsworth portraying Geralt.
+Starting with season 4, the role will be recast with Liam Hemsworth taking over from Cavill as Geralt.
 Tristan Ruggeri appears in flashbacks as a younger Geralt.

-The character of Geralt was dubbed by the following voice actors: Michał Żebrowski (Polish), Jiří Dvořák (Czech), Alexander Doering (German), Pepe Vilchis (Latin Spanish), Guillermo Romero (Spanish), Adrien Antoine (French), Pawan Kalra (Hindi), Welker Gábor (Hungarian), Gianfranco Miranda (Italian), Hiroki Tōchi (Japanese), Guilherme Briggs (Brazilian Portuguese), Sergey Ponomarev (Russian), Krin Aksorndee (Thai) and Rıza Karaağaçlı (Turkish).
+The character of Geralt was dubbed by the following voice actors: Michał Żebrowski (Polish), Jiří Dvořák (Czech), Dmytro Havrylov (Ukrainian), Alexander Doering (German), Pepe Vilchis (Latin Spanish), Guillermo Romero (Spanish), Adrien Antoine (French), Pawan Kalra (Hindi), Welker Gábor (Hungarian), Gianfranco Miranda (Italian), Hiroki Tōchi (Japanese), Guilherme Briggs (Brazilian Portuguese), Sergey Ponomarev (Russian), Krin Aksorndee (Thai) and Rıza Karaağaçlı (Turkish).

 In The Witcher: Nightmare of the Wolf animated film, young Geralt was voiced by Harry Hissrich.